jesseward/plex-lastfm-scrobbler/README.md

 # script from the same server as your plex media server
 mediaserver_url = 'http://localhost:32400'

+# REQUIRED: a python data struture that stores failed scrobbles. plex-scrobble
+# will retry on a 60 minute interval, maximum of 10 attempts if last.fm is
+# experiencing issues.
+cache_location = tmp/plex_scrobble.cache

 # REQUIRED: mediaserver_log_location references the log file location of the plex media server
 # the default under /var/lib/... is the default install of plex media server on
 # a Linux system.
 You may wish to change this value to reference your OS install.